awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 ## Investigating the Accelerator

 Once deployed, you can use either Test client from the AWS IoT Core console or via an MQTT client where you can publish and subscribe to topics.
-The examples below use the Test client.
+The examples below uses the Test client.

 First, create a *subscription* to the `core-name/os_command/response` topic from the previous section.
 This subscription will allow us to receive the *response* from an issues command.
 Next, select the publish tab and paste in`.../os_command/request.
 Finally, enter a command and select Publish.